simon-k/semantic-kernel-by-example/SemanticKernelWithAzureAiSearch/README.md

 Q: What are the contorso company values?
 A: The core values of Contoso Electronics are quality, integrity, innovation, teamwork, respect, excellence, accountability, and community [doc1].
 ```

+## How to create the prerequisites

+### Create an Azure OpenAI service
+1. Go to the portal and create an Azure OpenAI service.
+2. When it is created, go to the service and its model deployments to deploy fx the gpt4o-mini model and the text-embedding-ada-002 model.

+### Create an Azure Blob Storage account
+1. Go to the portal and create a standard Azure Blob Storage account
+2. Create a container and upload a document that you want to search in Azure AI Search

+### Create an Azure AI Search service
+1. Go to the portal and create an Azure AI Search service.
+2. When the service is created, go to the service and click "Import and vectorize data"